✓

 // Event to print

-~event print_value { v: i32 }
+~event print-value { v: i32 }

-~proc print_value {
+~proc print-value|zig {

 std.debug.print("{d}\n", .{v});